friends-of-reactphp/mysql/README.md

 interface with your MySQL database.
 Internally, it lazily creates the underlying database connection only on demand once the first request is invoked on this instance and will queue all outstanding requests until the underlying connection is ready.
-Additionally, it will keep track of this underlying connection and will create a new underlying connection on demand when the current connection is lost.
+Additionally, it will only keep this underlying connection in an "idle" state for 60s by default and will automatically end the underlying connection when it is no longer needed.

 From a consumer side this means that you can start sending queries to the database right away while the underlying connection may still be